 F – Fino (young, dry Sherry)

 The youngest and driest of all Sherry wines, Fino can only come from the towns of Jerez and El Puerto de Santa Maria.
-The Fino from Sanlúcar is called Manzanilla.
+The Fino style from Sanlúcar is called Manzanilla.
 Fino is best served chilled alongside anything salty such as olives or fried fish.
 100% Palomino grape, it is aged using a fractional blending system called Solera and Criadera and constantly protected from the outside oxygen from a layer of living yeast called ‘Flor.’
 The perfect match for all salty and fishy foods.
 Amazingly both are a great match to a piece of 72%+ dark chocolate!